Ahlfeldt/AHSY-toolkit/APPLICATIONS/GERMANY/DATA/PLZ-2026/README.md

 The estimation controls for compositional differences in listings (e.g. floor area, building age, and time on market).
 Changes in the index therefore reflect **local price dynamics rather than changes in property composition**.

 The estimation window adapts to local data density.
 In dense markets the algorithm relies on nearby observations, while in sparse markets the radius expands to include a sufficient number of listings.

+Within the radius, **nearby observations receive a higher weight**.
+Weights exponentially decline in distance, reaching one percent of the weight at zero distance at the margin of the search radius.

 ---